 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 - Engineering & Technology

-• Learn to recognize the number of steps taken, as shown in an acceleration graph over time
+• Learn to recognise the number of steps that have been taken, as shown in an acceleration graph over time

-• Convert step count into average speed and into average kinetic energy when walking
+• Convert a step count into the average speed and average kinetic energy when walking

 LEGO® Education SPIKE™ Prime Set

 Device with the LEGO Education SPIKE App installed